ramonGonzEdu/papermc-cli/readme.md

 # PaperMC
 A cli tool written in bash meant to be used to download papermc files.
+(This project is free to use for anyone, but credit is nice.
+MIT LICENSE)

 ## Usage:
 ```bash